 Angletarn Pikes overlook one of the most beautiful tarns in the Lake District, Angle Tarn.
-Surrounded on all sides by craggy mountains the tarn is perfect to loiter and enjoy.
+Surrounded on all sides by craggy mountains the tarn is a perfect place to loiter and enjoy.

 1857′.
-I have included considerable numbers of fells in this area of the Lakeland for a reason – almost without fail they offer some of the most interesting walks in the Lake District.
-Angletarn Pikes has always been a popular climb, principally due to the magnificent tarn which sits between itself and Brock Crags.
-Angle Tarn is not smooth sided, deep and a little cold as many Lakeland Tarns are (although some fools see that as a challenge and you can sometimes see people even breaking ice to have a swim) but enjoys a wide basin surrounded by low craggy hills and punctured by inlets and grassy knolls.
+I have included a considerable number of fells around Ullswater for a reason.
+Almost without fail they offer some of the most interesting walks in the Lake District.
+A walk that includes Angletarn Pikes has always been popular.Principally this is due to the magnificent tarn which sits between themselves and Brock Crags.
+Angle Tarn is not smooth sided, deep and cold as many Lakeland Tarns are but enjoys a wide, shallow basin surrounded by low craggy hills and punctured by inlets and grassy knolls.
+It has been scooped out gently rather than scoured deeply.
+No doubt it will silt up eventually.

-The Pikes themselves are often bypassed by those intent on seeking the pleasures of the tarn but they are worth a pleasant scramble to the twin summits.
+The Pikes themselves are often ignored by those intent on seeking the pleasures of the tarn or the higher fells beyond.
+However it is a pleasant scramble to the twin summits.
 The highest point is on the northern outcrop albeit with the smaller cairn.
-Hartsop is a pleasant starting point and it matters little which route up is taken, I headed first towards Ullswater and Boredale Hause which lies between Place Fell and Angletarn Crags and returned via Hayeswater.
-Both walks are on stony paths and are at times steep but they have something in common, they are both very rewarding.
+Hartsop is a pleasant starting point.
+I headed first towards Ullswater and Boredale Hause, which lies between Place Fell and Angletarn Crags, and returned via Hayeswater.
+The walk is along an obvious rough path, steep at times, but very rewarding.

 The track up from Glenridding is part of the Coast to Coast.
 It eventually emerges on to the High Street ridge and the spectacular summit of Kidsty Pike before plunging in to Haweswater.
 It is one of the best days on the crossing.

-Add Brock Crags to the walk for the views over upper Ullswater.
+Add Brock Crags to the walk for the best views over upper Ullswater.

 Angletarn Pikes is one of my favourite 25 walks in the Lake District